 These shortcrust mince pies will keep for 3-4 days in an airtight container.

-Or if you're expecting lots of guests over the Holidays, you can make them ahead and keep them in the freezer and reheat when you're ready to eat them.
-Just remember to defrost them before warming up.
+If you’re expecting lots of guests over the Holidays, you can make them ahead and keep them in the freezer; just defrost and reheat when you’re ready to eat them.

 Easy Shortcrust Mince Pies